juxor/afaq/markdown/secI5.md

 Revolution**, Vol. 1, p.
 211]

-The current means of co-ordinating wide scale activity -- centralism via the state -- is a threat to freedom as, to quote Proudhon, _"the citizen divests himself of sovereignty, the town and the Department and province above it, absorbed by central authority, are no longer anything but agencies under direct ministerial control."_ _"The Consequences"_ he continued, _"soon make themselves felt: the citizen and the town are deprived of all dignity, the state's depredations multiply, and the burden on the taxpayer increases in proportion.
-It is no longer the government that is made for the people; it is the people who are made for the government.
-Power invades everything, dominates everything, absorbs everything."_ [**The Principle of Federation**,
+The current means of co-ordinating wide scale activity -- centralism via the state -- is a threat to freedom as, to quote Proudhon, _"the citizens resign their sovereignty" _and_ _the commune_, _the department and province _"are absorbed into the central authority, becoming mere agencies under the immediate direction of the ministry."_ The consequences are obvious_: "the citizen and the commune being deprived of all dignity, the invasions of the State increase . . .
+It is no longer the government that is made for the people, it is the people that is made for the government.
+Power invades everything, seizes everything, claims everything."_ [**Property is Theft!**,
 p.
-59] In such a regime, the generation of a specific caste of politicians and bureaucrats is inevitable.
+706] In such a regime, the generation of a specific caste of politicians and bureaucrats is inevitable.

 Moreover, _"[t]he principle of political centralism is openly opposed to all laws of social progress and of natural evolution.
 It lies in the nature of things that every cultural advance is first achieved within a small group and only gradually finds adoption by society as a whole.
 Therefore, political